A "zap" story is a category of humor genres, in which zap stories are a coping technique that helps Deaf people deal with oppression through humor.

 About Deaf humor and jokes.

-The goose-bumping true story Deaf or Dead is kind of a "zap" story.
+The goose-bumping true story Deaf or Dead shows a gem in disguise.

 Some tutorial pages are a mix of free and premium versions.
 Access to premium content and links below are available in the PatronPlus subscription.
 More links/posts will be added from time to time.